Ishigh1/oracles-randomizer-entrances/README.md

 elements of the games are not randomized.
 Animal companion is still determined by the seed, not by the linked file.
 Multiworld linked games are not supported.

+**Q: What emulator would you recommend for playing the randomizer?**

+A: If you want to play multiworld, you must use Bizhawk.
+BGB and mGBA are good choices otherwise.
+Avoid VisualBoyAdvance and its variants; they have serious emulation bugs that can cause crashes and other problems.

 ## Thanks to: